kongmunist/mywebsite/pages/projects/yearofoutput.md

 # The Plan
 This year has no script.
 I am going to follow my curiosity and rely on my animal mind to stumble onto something good.

-To save myself from sloth, I am instituting one rule — every day I will make something, anything: a video, two sentence tweet, a blog post, project milestone, a letter to a friend.
+To save myself from sloth, I am instituting one rule — every day I will post something, anything: a video, two sentence tweet, a blog post, project milestone, a letter to a friend.
 If I'm not on a path to becoming self-sustaining by 2025, total freedom is not for me, and I'll go ahead and get a job like the promising young man I used to be.

 We are calling 2024 the Year of Output.